Clean And Sober… But There is More to Me Than That

 I suffer bouts of low-spirited mood swings and also fits of temper.
 All these factors taken in sum can not make me a recovering alcoholic.

 Why?
 Because when I stopped drinking and got clean and sober, I filled up that gaping gorge in my life with the reverse of alcohol consumption.
 I found out how to repair and customize electric guitars, I learned to run, box, kick box and endure happily the agonizing workout sessions my trainer devised.

-I finished a great deal of hollow relationships, deepened my connection with good friends who, clean and sober or not, were good for me, fixed my relationships with my dad and older sibling and invested greatly in my connections with my nephews and nieces.
+I finished plenty of hollow relationships, deepened my connection with good friends who, clean and sober or not, were good for me, fixed my relationships with my dad and older sibling and invested greatly in my connections with my nephews and nieces.

 I ate my veggies and took my supplements and did my homework.